Dear Prospective Family,

 Science classes in Grades Five through Eight are offered four days per week.
 The fifth day is set aside for the instruction of Health.
 A mix of Life, Physical and Earth Science comprises the curriculum for Grades Five and Six.
 Grade Seven focuses on Life Science, from the processes of single-celled organisms to those of complex, many-celled organisms.
 Grade Eight studies Physical Science, stressing the crucial concepts of matter and energy.
 In the Spring, Grades Seven and Eight participate in the school's Science Fair, with each student presenting a project to an independent judging committee.
 At each level, critical thinking and use of a logical, fact-based approach to problem-solving are encouraged.

 Extended Care Programs

 The Before School Program begins at 6:45 a.m. and ends at 7:45 a.m. every school day.
-This program is designed for busy parents and the need to provide a safe nuturing place that children can feel comfortable, do homework or just visit with friends before the school day begins.
+This program is designed for busy parents and the need to provide a safe nurturing place that children can feel comfortable, do homework or just visit with friends before the school day begins.
 The Before School Program is a great solution for working families.
 The After School Program at St. John the Evangelist School is a service that is provided for students who need to remain in school beyond the 2:15 p.m. dismissal.
 The program operates every school day from 2:15 p.m. to 5:30 p.m.
-This is a structured program that allows for a short snack time, homework time, and play time that promotes exercise and socialization.
+This is a structured program that allows for a short snack time, homework time and recess time that promotes exercise and socialization.
 All students in the program are encouraged to interact with each other allowing the older students to guide and help the younger ones.
 There is a daily charge for each service.